External hard drives

 Data recovery

 It is usually the case that one of the electronic components inside the external hard drive, like the electrical power supply or electronic circuitry, has failed.
 This means that it might not be possible to mount the hard drive on your computer so that you can no longer see it nor work with it and its saved media.
 If your drive has failed, you may then need to explore hard drive data recovery.
-Whilst lots of companies offer expensive software-based data recovery, it may be that your hard drive is still in good order, and your data can be recovered without additional software.

 HDD’s

 External hard drive units usually contain a smaller 2.5” or 3.5” standard hard drive inside the outer branded shell.
 After electrically isolating any hard drive from its power source, it may be accessed internally by those with suitable technical knowledge and skill.
 Taking care not to damage the unit, the HDD can then be disconnected from the drive’s interior electronics and removed mechanically from the outer shell.
-Once you have separated the internal 2.5” or 3.5” hard drive unit, it can then be connected to a separate external converter device or docking device.
-If the retrieved hard drive unit is mechanically sound, this might allow the data saved on it to be recovered.

 Types of spinning drives

-An external HDD may contain what’s known as an IDE (Integrated Development Environment – in older units) or a SATA (Serial Advanced Technology Attachment – in newer units) drive.
-In order to connect these removed internal drive units to a computer, you will need to use a suitable converter or docking station, depending on the type of HDD.
-I recently used the Alxum converter to recover data from an old Lacie hard drive that had a 3.5” IDE drive inside.
-I’ve also previously used the Fideco SATA docking station to recover data from a newer 3.5” SATA drive.
-There are many different makes and models of converters, so check which one is compatible with your needs.
-By connecting your recovered drive to a suitable docking station or converter and then to your computer or compatible device, you should then be able to mount and see the drive and its stored data.
+There are many different makes and models of converters, so check which one best suits your needs.
+By connecting your recovered drive to a suitable docking station or converter, then to your computer or compatible device, you should be able to mount and view the drive and its stored data.
 This will then allow you to transfer the data from the drive.

 Backing up media